AlgoMaster Logo

 Step 3: Sort Each Bucket

 Sort each bucket individually.
-Insertion sort is the traditional choice here, and for good reason.
-When elements are uniformly distributed, each bucket holds roughly n/k elements (where k is the number of buckets).
-With k = n, each bucket holds about 1 element on average, making insertion sort's O(m^2) cost per bucket negligible.
-Even when a bucket has a few elements, insertion sort is fast for small inputs due to low overhead.
+Insertion sort is the traditional choice.
+When elements are uniformly distributed, each bucket holds roughly n/b elements (where b is the number of buckets).
+With b = n, each bucket holds about 1 element on average, so insertion sort's O(m^2) cost per bucket is negligible.
+Even when a bucket has a few elements, insertion sort is fast on small inputs due to low overhead.

 Step 4: Concatenate All Buckets